SNAP Benefits in South Carolina: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Using your EBT card is simple.
-At checkout, you will swipe your card and enter your Personal Identification Number (PIN) to complete the purchase.
-The process is nearly identical to using a regular debit card for groceries.
+At checkout, you will swipe your card at the point-of-sale (POS) machine and enter your personal identification number (PIN).
+The process works just like using a regular debit card for any other purchase.

 What Can You Buy with SNAP Benefits?

-Your SNAP benefits are meant for purchasing staple food items to help you prepare meals at home.
-This includes most groceries that you would find in a typical shopping cart.
+Your SNAP benefits are meant for purchasing staple food items to prepare meals at home.
+This helps ensure your family has access to nutritious food.
+You can buy a wide variety of groceries with your EBT card.

 • Fruits and vegetables